Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 ### Creating a new Snapshot

-In order to create a new Snapshot of the current state of your Virtual Agent, click on **New Snapshot** followed by providing a name and description.
+In order to create a new Snapshot of the current state of your Virtual Agent, do the following:

+1. Click **New Snapshot**.
+2. Enter a name and description for the new Snapshot.

 We suggest to include some sort of version number in the name field and describe what has changed in this version of the Snapshot in the description field.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/resources/deploy/images/creating-a-snapshot.png" width="100%" />